 Zorian frowned.
 So the matriarch did acknowledge that the ambush could go wrong… but why would she leave a message for him in such a roundabout, complicated way?

 [Why not just tell me?] he asked.

 [It's probably nothing,] the matriarch said.
 [And you worry too much as it is.
-This is really just a precaution in case of worst outcome.
+This is really just a precaution in case of the worst outcome.
 Novelty will give you the key when you see each other next time.]

 Before Zorian could continue the discussion, the matriarch cut the connection.

 "Very mature," Zorian mumbled, throwing the disc on the bed beside him.
-Still, as annoying as the matriarch was right now, she had been nothing but helpful so far, so he would give her the benefit of doubt.
+Still, as annoying as the matriarch was right now, she had been nothing but helpful so far, so he would give her the benefit of the doubt.
 Maybe she really did have good reasons for her secrecy.

 Still, after this restart maybe he should start making his own precautions.
 Just in case.

 - break -